reductoai/remembrall/README.md

 Magical new abilities for your LLM with just one spell of code.

 ## Integrate in Seconds
 ![Integrate](public/install.png)

 ## All in One Dashboard
 ![Dashboard](public/dashboard.png)

+Site is live at https://remembrall.dev but having some last min issues with authentication so it kinda only runs on localhost lol.

+You should be able to clone the app and run it locally without issues if you want.

 ## Built With